 The “Three Strikes” Law does not apply to persons who are subject to the jurisdiction of a Native American tribal government for offenses that are committed on a Native American reservation unless the tribal government has provided that the statute will take effect.

-Arshad, Pangere & Warring, LLP offers free consultations.
+Arshad, Pangere & Warring, LLP offers consultations.
 For an aggressive Northwest Indiana legal team to advocate on your behalf, call the firm at 219-736-6500 or use the convenient online contact form on this site.

 We understand that life doesn’t always go the way you plan.
 That’s why we accept credit cards and offer payment plans.